Our Approach: The 7 Essential Elements

 The Gawler Cancer Foundation and similar organisations around the world promote the benefits of a wholefood, plant-based diet to detoxify the body and support its natural healing process.
 The premise is straightforward – our bodies need food to survive and we convert what we eat into energy and cells.
 It’s a cliché but we are what we eat.
 If we put the best food into our bodies, we give ourselves the best chance of our bodies remaining healthy.

-Clinical experience indicates that appropriate nutrition can create a cancer unfriendly environment in the body and support healing.
+Further on the correlation between nutrition and cancer, clinical experience indicates that appropriate nutrition can create a cancer unfriendly environment in the body and support healing.

 The World Health Organisation states that at least 50% of cancers are related to diet and lifestyle.
 It is well documented that poor diet and low physical activity relate directly to the risk of cancer.